ebioman/AgnosticBamCounter/README.md

  - the count of Cs
  - the count of Gs
  - the count of ambigious based, e.g. N or X
+ - number of reads with an insertion
+ - number of reads with a deletion at that position
  - the depth at that position